OSUDSL/pydre/readme.md

 This is the unit of data storage for the module.
 Each DriveData object contains a singular SubjectID, a list of DriveIDs, a single (optional) region of interest, a list of Pandas DataFrames created from the associated.dat files, and a list of the source file names.

-  - SubjectID: Is a unique identifier for this object.
-Any file loaded into a DriveData object should ONLY be data from this subject number, however, this is not currently enforced.
+  - SubjectID: Unique identifier for this object.
+Any file loaded into a DriveData object should ONLY be data from this subject number, however, this is not currently enforced
-  - DriveID: Is a list of all of the drive ids for each DataFrame in the DriveData object.
+  - DriveID: List of all of the drive ids for each DataFrame in the DriveData object
-  - roi: Is a singular string denoting the region of interest of the particular DriveData.
+  - roi: Singular string denoting the region of interest of the particular DriveData.
 There can currently only be one region of interest per DriveData object
-  - data: A list of the DataFrames corresponding to each drive from the DriveIDs
+  - data: List of the DataFrames corresponding to each drive from the DriveIDs
-  - sourcefilename: The names of each source file used in the data argument.
+  - sourcefilename: The names of each source file used in the data argument

 ### `SliceByTime()`